Glossary

 Perpetual PUT

-Section titled “Perpetual PUT”The perpetual exit right attached to every investor position.
-Has no expiry, requires no approval, and does not depend on the project team being active.
+Section titled “Perpetual PUT”A perpetual exit right attached to every investor position.
+No expiry, no approval required, no dependency on the project team.
 Exercised via redeem.
 See: Guarantees

 ERC-721 position token representing an investor’s position.
 Stores collateral token, amounts, FT(fundraising token) allocation, and strike/oracle context.
-Transferable as a standard NFT.
+Transferable as any standard NFT.
 See: Contract Map

 Platform Fee

 Section titled “Platform Fee”Percentage of yield taken by the platform (10% at launch), allocated to the DAO.
-No fee is charged on core user actions (deposit, redeem, withdraw).
+No fee on core user actions (deposit, redeem, withdraw).
 See: Fees and Economics

 Principal Protection

-Section titled “Principal Protection”The structural guarantee that investors can always redeem their deposited collateral via the perpetual PUT.
-Protection is proportional to reserve backing, not a fixed dollar guarantee.
+Section titled “Principal Protection”Structural guarantee that investors can always redeem their deposited collateral via the perpetual PUT.
+Proportional to reserve backing, not a fixed dollar guarantee.
 See: Guarantees

 Proportional Settlement

 Section titled “Proportional Settlement”Each investor receives their proportional share of the reserve pool.
-In normal operation, this equals the original deposit.
-In a reserve shortfall, it equals the proportional share of what remains.
-The last person to redeem gets the same rate as the first.
+Under normal conditions this equals the original deposit; in a shortfall it equals the proportional share of what remains.
+The last redeemer gets the same rate as the first.
 See: Guarantees

 Raise Cap